 We will first work out what the problem is by assessing the causes.
 This will involve a comprehensive discussion about the history of your complaint, how it started, what makes it better and worse, when does it hurt most in the day, does it disturb your sleep and do you have any other symptoms beside pain.
 We will also take a history of your past medical conditions.
 We will ask about medication and also about what sports and activites you like to do.
 We will ask about your home life ad what you do for a living, whether you drive to work and how often you take time off.

-All of this is called the 'subjective history' and it is really important because it gives us the information to work out what's wrong.
-We may ask the same things but in a different way or ask similar questions.
-This is called differential questioning and helps us differentiate between conditons.
-It may follow the format of a medical examination because physiotherapy is a health profession.
+All of this is called the 'subjective history' and it is really important because it gives us the information to work out what is wrong.
+We may ask you a lot of questions and this is called differential questioning and helps us to diagnose one condition from another.
+It may follow the format of a medical examination similar to what you may experience when seeing a doctor or surgeon.

-If we feel it necessary we may ask your GP to arrange tests like bloods or xrays.
+Sometimes it is necessary to ask your GP to arrange bloods tests or xrays.
 Physiotherapists are trained to look for common conditions and are particularly good at looking for problems not ameanable to physioatherapy.
-We can tell if you need to see a surgeon and will refer you to the GP should we deem it necessary.
-Additional testing can help clarify the diagnosis if we feel our clinical examination alone is not enough.
+We can tell if you need to see a surgeon and will refer you to the GP should we deem this necessary.

 See our list on treatments to see the types of techniques we offer.

 Our “my pain is still there" Service

 Even if you have visited 20 physios, 10 chiropractors, 5 osteopaths, an acupuncturist, the GP or 2 orthopaedic surgeons………..we would still love the opportunity to take a look.
 Challenge us with the problem!.